Dosing and Administration

 For coadministration with moderate CYP2C9 or strong CYP3A4 inhibitors, consider alternative agents or monitor closely for adverse reactions.

-Avoid concomitant use of strong CYP2C9 or CYP3A4 inducers with BALVERSA®.
+Avoid concomitant use of strong CYP3A4 inducers with BALVERSA®.

-For coadministration with moderate CYP2C9 or CYP3A4 inducers, increase the BALVERSA® dose up to 9 mg.
+For coadministration with moderate CYP3A4 inducers, increase the BALVERSA® dose up to 9 mg.

 Serum phosphate level-altering agents: Avoid concomitant use with agents that can alter serum phosphate levels before the initial dose modification period.

-P-gp substrates: Separate BALVERSA® administration by at least 6 hours before or after administration of P-gp substrates with narrow therapeutic indices.
+P-gp substrates: Separate BALVERSA® administration by at least 6 hours before or after administration of P-gp substrates with narrow therapeutic index.

 Managing hyperphosphatemia and soft tissue mineralization1